peer-network/how_to_git/README.md

 - **Review Process**: The lead developer or team will review your changes.
 - **Resolve Feedback**: Update your branch if revisions are requested.
-- **Merge or Close**: The PR will be merged into `main` upon approval or closed if deemed unnecessary.
+- **Merge or Close**: The PR will be merged into `main` !BY THE LEAD DEV! upon approval or closed if deemed unnecessary.

 ---